plone/buildout.coredev/docs/index.rst

   > ./bin/instance fg

+The default username/password for a dev instance is admin/admin.

 Switching Branches
 ^^^^^^^^^^^^^^^^^^
 If your bug is specific to one branch or you think it should be backported, you can easily switch branches.
 The first time you get a branch, you must do::